poudelmadhav/notes/xmd.md

 - Comments are written like in  HTML `<!-- This is a comment -->`
 - White-space is Preserved in XML

-XML documents that conform to the syntax rules above are said to be "Well Formed" XML documents.
+XML documents that confirm to the syntax rules above are said to be "Well Formed" XML documents.

 ### XML Elements :